StackVista/stackstate-docs/saas-quick-start-guide.md

 To set up a StackState AWS integration you need to have:

-* AWS CLI version 2.0.4 or later installed on the environment where StackState is running.
 * At least one target AWS account that will be monitored.
 * An AWS account for the StackState Agent to use when retrieving data from the target AWS accounts.
 It is recommended to use a separate shared account for this and not use any of the accounts that will be monitored by StackState, but this is not required.
     * If StackState Agent will run within an AWS environment: The EC2 instance can have an IAM role attached to it.
 The Agent will then use this role by default.